Thomson Broadcast: Early development

+In 2010, Thomson was renamed Technicolor (now Vantiva SA), while retaining ownership of the Thomson associated brands, which it licenses through contractual agreements.

+Global expansion

-The Arelis Group acquired Thomson Broadcast's transmission portfolio, including its radio and television transmitter lines, in December 2012.
-Based on the Arelis Group's manufacturing capability, Thomson Broadcast received a contract to deploy next stage transmission DTT (digital terrestrial television) transmitters to Israel.
+The Arelis Group took over Thomson Broadcast's activities through a new subsidiary, Arelis Broadcast.
+It also acquired a commercial license to use the Thomson Broadcast name.
+In December 2012, Arelis Group acquired Thomson Broadcast's transmission portfolio, including its radio and television transmitter lines.
+Arelis Broadcast received a contract to deploy next stage transmission DTT (digital terrestrial television) transmitters to Israel.
 By 2013, its asset turnover was said to have increased by 20 percent; this growth led to a global increase of 440 percent from 2012 to 2015.
-The Cape Verde digital transition was achieved with a Thomson Broadcast transmission turnkey system in 2015, and the company competed in other African projects against the Chinese media company StarTimes.
+The Cape Verde digital transition was achieved with a Arelis Broadcast transmission turnkey system in 2015, and the company competed in other African projects against the Chinese media company StarTimes.
 Proposing DTT system and medium-wave radio transmission systems around the world, Thomson Broadcast is involved in Digital Video Broadcasting and Digital Radio Mondiale.

-In August 2018, Thomson Broadcast was acquired by Groupe Sipromad, and is currently managed as part of the Technology Business Unit under the entity Phenixya.
+In August 2018, following the judicial liquidation of Arelis Broadcast, Thales SIX GTS France acquired its military activities, including the Radio division.
+The business assets were purchased on August 1, 2018, for €1 million, along with the transfer of 28 employees' contracts.

+In August 2018, Groupe Sipromad, led by Ylias Akbaraly, acquired part of Arelis Broadcast, including its television and civil radio division, for €60,000.
+To manage these activities, Sipromad created Phenixya, which took over the operations of Thomson Broadcast.
+As part of this transition, Phenixya ensured the execution of ongoing contracts, including the TNT network deployment in Mali, initially won by Arelis Broadcast.

-In April 2022, Thomson Broadcast began the process of acquiring GatesAir.
+In April 2022, Phenixya - Thomson Broadcast began the process of acquiring GatesAir.
 The acquisition was closed in August 2022.